Quickie (Moneybagg Yo song)

-"Quickie" is a song by American rapper Moneybagg Yo, released on December 8, 2022.
+"Quickie" is a song by American rapper Moneybagg Yo, released on December 8, 2022, as the lead single from his mixtape Hard to Love (2023).
 It was produced by Skywalker OG.

 Composition

 The song is built on a sample of "Prelude" by Lamont Dozier.
 Lyrically, Moneybagg Yo reflects on a series of his encounters with women that become sexual relationships.

 Critical reception

 Aron A. of HotNewHipHop gave the song a "Very Hottttt" rating, writing, "Bagg's wordplay and lax delivery captures sexual tension between lovers that's similarly erotic and melancholic.
 'Quickie' is an anthem that fans of Bagg have been waiting for.
 It shows his ability to modernize iconic samples from the past and transform them into his own, similar to 'Wockesha.'"

 Music video

 The music video was released alongside the single.
 Directed by Diesel Filmz, it finds Moneybagg Yo in a strip club, wearing neon, making it rain as women dance around him.
 He is also seen wearing an astronaut suit against interstellar backdrop, and having an intimate encounter with a woman in the back of a Rolls-Royce.